HARDTOP

 also must use the upper windshield frame piece from a

-65-67 1/2 or do some fabrication to hold it down to your
+65-67 1/2 or do some fabrication to hold it down to

-windshield frame.
-Before traveling or shipping a top I
+your windshield frame.
+Before traveling or having

-would suggest double checking everything to make sure the
+checking everything to make sure the top is what you

-top is what you both think it is.
-Quality wise, we have
+both think it is.
+Quality wise, we have found the

-to look at is the part of the top that is to the rear of
+look at is the part of the top that is to the rear of

 the side window near the bottom.
 A lot of tops get

-snagged there while being taken through a doorway and the
+snagged there while being taken through a doorway and

-even as a universal type replacement.
+locate even as a universal type replacement.

 Most

-of the Custom Hardtops' tops have plates bonded into the
+of the Custom Hardtops' tops have plates bonded into

-configurations.
+hook configurations.